Hard to believe the Southwest Wellness dispensary has been open for a year already!

 Colorado, Washington, Alaska and Oregon have brought in hundreds of millions of dollars in tax revenue from marijuana taxation, and the fears of prohibitionists have not been borne out in these states.

 The Drug Policy Alliance’s recent report (From Prohibition to Progress), finds that states are saving money and protecting the public by comprehensively regulating marijuana for sale purposes.
 There have been dramatic decreases in marijuana arrests and convictions, saving states millions of dollars and preventing the criminalization of thousands of people.

-The report also states that: youth marijuana use has remained stable in states that have legalized; access to legal marijuana is associated with reductions in some of the most troubling harms associated with opioid use, including opioid overdose deaths and untreated opioid use disorders; DUI arrests for driving under the influence, of alcohol and other drugs, have declined in Colorado and Washington, the first two states to legalize marijuana; while at the same time, these states are exceeding their marijuana revenue estimates.
+The report also states that: youth marijuana use has remained stable in states that have legalized; access to legal marijuana is associated with reductions in some of the most troubling harms associated with opioid use, including opioid overdose deaths and untreated opioid use disorders; DUI arrests for driving under the influence, of alcohol and other drugs, have declined in Colorado and Washington, the first two states to legalize marijuana and similar products such as CBD distillate; while at the same time, these states are exceeding their marijuana revenue estimates.

 Here in Taos, Southwest Wellness is way ahead of the curve.
 Along with boasting the largest legal “grow” in Northern New Mexico, which supplies medical marijuana throughout the state, the dispensaries in Taos and Albuquerque (with a soon to be announced location in Santa Fe), are themselves, like the greenhouses on the property, state of the art facilities, designed by Doug Patterson.
 The Taos location includes a Doctor’s office on the premises, making your application for a NM Medical marijuana card, a breeze.